A decade after Fukushima nuclear disaster, contaminated water symbolizes Japan’s struggles

 But when it comes to public trust, the Japanese government and TEPCO are on shakier ground.

-Right from the first weeks of the disaster, when they were extremely slow to admit that three of the reactor cores had undergone meltdowns, there has been a tendency to downplay or dissemble where bad news is concerned.
+Right from the first weeks of the disaster, when they were extremely slow to admit that three of the reactor cores had undergone meltdowns, there has been a tendency to downplay bad news.

-For years, TEPCO claimed that the treated water stored at the plant contained only tritium, burying data deep on its website showing that the treatment process had failed to remove many dangerous radionuclides.
+For years, TEPCO claimed that the treated water stored at the plant contained only tritium, but data deep on its website showed that the treatment process had failed to remove many dangerous radionuclides.

 Finally, in 2018, it was forced to acknowledge that 70 percent of the water is still contaminated with dangerous radioactive elements — including strontium-90, a bone-seeking radionuclide that can cause cancer — and will have to be treated again before release.